radian3/radian3/notes/generated/main.md

 ### Notes
 - All data is queried from the UC Census 2020 American Community Survey 5 year estimates API
 - The data for each location is an estimate.
 This means that locations of a smaller population would have more margin of error due to a smaller sample size.
-For this reason, I have excluded all locations that have less than 1000 people.
+For this reason, I have excluded all locations that have less than 1000 people
+- The largest number the US Census is able to report for income for a location is $250001.
+This is why there may be multiple locations at the top of some lists that have $250001 listed as the income